 Gerald B. Hickson, MD is the Senior Vice President for Quality, Safety and Risk Prevention, and the Joseph C. Ross Chair for Medical Education and Administration at Vanderbilt University School of Medicine.
 Dr. Hickson received a BS from the University of Georgia, his MD from Tulane University School of Medicine, and completed his pediatric residency and fellowship in General Academic Pediatrics at Vanderbilt Children’s Hospital.
 Since 1990, Dr. Hickson’s research has focused on why families choose to file suit, why certain physicians attract a disproportionate share of claims and how to identify and intervene with high risk physicians.
 He is the Past Chair of the National Patient Safety Foundation Board of Directors and has received awards for Excellence in Research and Teaching from the Ambulatory Pediatric Association and the Society for Healthcare Consumer Advocacy’s Award for National Healthcare Patient Advocacy.
 In 2017, he was appointed to the Institute for Healthcare Improvement Board of Directors.

 William O. Cooper, MD, MPHis a practicing physician, researcher, teacher, and administrator.
 He has led School of Medicine programs, including the Center for Patient and Professional Advocacy, the Master of Public Health Program and the Pediatrics Office for Faculty Development.
-He is an internationally recognized expert in medication safety in children and has published more than 120 scholarly articles to date with research published in journals including New England Journal of Medicine and JAMA.
-In his role as Vice President of Vanderbilt’s Center for Patient and Professional Advocacy, Dr. Cooper oversees the operations of the center’s PARS® program, education and training, and research programs.
-He has lectured on professionalism and is recognized for his innovative approach to teaching.
-Dr. Cooper has won numerous awards and was selected for Vanderbilt’s Academy for Excellence in Teaching in 2010.
+He is an internationally recognized expert in medication safety in children and has published over 100 scholarly articles to date.
+Dr. Cooper has been involved with the Vanderbilt PARS® program since 2009 and served first as a messenger and currently as Chair of the Vanderbilt Professionalism Committee.
+In his role as Vice President for Patient and Professional Advocacy at Vanderbilt University Medical Center, Dr. Cooper oversees the Medical Center’s professional programs and provides leadership and direction for the Center for Patient and Professional Advocacy.
+Dr. Cooper is the lead author of the 2017 study published in JAMA Surgery which demonstrates the relationship between unsolicited patient complaints and increased risk for postoperative complications.

 Charles E. Reiter, III, JD is a partner in Reiter Burns, LLP in Chicago.
 He has served as Senior Vice-President, General Counsel and Secretary of the Loyola University Health System and the Loyola University Physician Foundation and was Executive Vice-President, General Counsel and Secretary of Palos Health, a community hospital.
 He has also served as a director and board chair of Captive Insurance Companies underwriting medical risks.
 Since receiving his Illinois attorney license in 1981, he has concentrated his practice of law in health-related areas including medical staff matters, contracting, compliance, litigation and complex transactions, including developing structures in response to the many challenges posed by health reform.
 Mr. Reiter is a graduate of Boston University and the University of Miami School of Law.
 He is admitted to practice in the state and federal (trial bar) courts in Illinois.